California Exposition: History

-Cal Expo has seen limited changes over the years.
+Cal Expo has seen limited changes since it opened in 1968.
 Following the tragic attacks of 9/11, a memorial plaza was installed in 2002.
 In 2012, the Disneyland Resort donated to Cal Expo the iconic 'CALIFORNIA' letters that previously stood in front of Disney California Adventure from its 2001 opening until 2011.
 The letters now stand at the entrance to the Expo.

 In addition to the annual State Fair, Cal Expo hosts a number of other community, trade and business events, including the annual State Fair Gala (supporting scholarships), Sacramento County Fair, International Sportsman Expo, Western States Horse Expo and a number of other RV, auto and special collectible trade shows.

-The one-mile dirt racetrack at Cal Expo hosts live thoroughbred racing during the annual State Fair and live harness racing (September through May), in addition to special events like the Sacramento Mile Auto-race.
+The one-mile dirt racetrack at Cal Expo previously hosted live thoroughbred racing during the annual State Fair and live harness racing (September through May), in addition to special events like the Sacramento Mile Auto-race.
 The old California State Fairgrounds Race Track hosted USAC National Championship races.

-The fair hasn't been held since 2020 as the COVID-19 pandemic was to blame; the 159th was deferred to 2022.
+The fair was not held in 2020 or 2021 due to the COVID-19 pandemic in California; the 159th was deferred to 2022.